MORVERN: A

 when notions of what a Clan is, are becomingly romantically distanced from

-the reality.
 Due to political

 correctness, the names and places were substituted when the book was first